marshs2/motcham/README.md

-# motcham
+# Motcham - A Platform to become a Fresh Developer
-Create a Website to become a better coder
+Become a better you !